What are Tenugui?

 The History of Yokohama Nassen

-The Yokohama nassen method of textile dyeing has over 120 years of history and is highly regarded.
+The Yokohama nassen method of textile dyeing has over 120 years of history ands highly regarded.

 Many foreign companies were established in Yokohama when the ports opened to foreign trade in 1859.
-Yokohama had long been a trading centre for silk.
-It now became a major production centre for textile printing: there were up to 130 indigo-dyeing companies in Yokohama alone.
+Yokohama had long been a trading centre for silk, and it developed into a major production centre for textile printing: there were up to 130 indigo-dyeing companies in Yokohama alone.

 Woodblock printers from all over Japan, who had until this time been producing ukiyo-e and labels for the export of tea boxes, moved to Yokohama, and, influenced by the superior woodblock printing techniques of both East and West, they developed the Yokohama nassen printing technique.